faisalabujabal/FlicksApp/README.md

 The following **required** functionality is completed:

-- [ yes ] User can view movie details by tapping on a cell.
+- [x] User can view movie details by tapping on a cell.
-- [ yes ] User can select from a tab bar for either **Now Playing** or **Top Rated** movies.
+- [x] User can select from a tab bar for either **Now Playing** or **Top Rated** movies.
-- [ yes ] Customize the selection effect of the cell.
+- [x] Customize the selection effect of the cell.

 The following **optional** features are implemented:

-- [ yes ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
+- [x] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
-- [ yes ] Customize the navigation bar.
+- [x] Customize the navigation bar.

 The following **additional** features are implemented:

-- [ yes ] the title of the tab bar view controllers change programmatically depending on what endpoint I am using
+- [x] the title of the tab bar view controllers change programmatically depending on what endpoint I am using
-- [ yes ] implemented two extra endpoints (upcoming and popular)
+- [x] implemented two extra endpoints (upcoming and popular)
-- [ yes ] added a scroll view for the movie detail page
+- [x] added a scroll view for the movie detail page
-- [ yes ] add a network error message from last week
+- [x] add a network error message from last week
-- [ yes ] images fade in if they are loaded from the network from last week
+- [x] images fade in if they are loaded from the network from last week
-- [ yes ] added an edge swipe gesture to return from the details viewer to the table view
+- [x] added an edge swipe gesture to return from the details viewer to the table view

 ## Video Walkthrough